 The Emma Original also comes with some thoughtful extras, such as the removable and machine-washable cover, and handles for rotating (you don’t have to flip it).
 At full price, it sits comfortably at the cheaper end of the mid-range market.
 But there’s usually a decent discount to be found, helping the Emma Original mattress completely undercut the competition.
 It’s outrageous value for money.

-Like many of the mattresses in this guide, the Emma Original is a bed-in-a-box mattress, so you buy it online and it arrives at your door, vacuum-packed in a conveniently sized box.
+Like many of the mattresses I have reviewed, the Emma Original is a bed-in-a-box mattress.
+In other words, you buy it online and it arrives at your door, vacuum-packed in a conveniently sized box.
 It takes just two hours to expand into shape.
 Add together the luxurious comfort, competitive price and its incredible review results, and there are some very compelling reasons to choose the Emma Original.
 We think it’s the best mattress you can buy.
-Plus, the 100-day, love-it-or-return-it trial and healthy 10-year guarantee help take the pain out of decision-making.

 What about a trial period?